ClementTsang/opal/README.md

 Note that opal was developed and built with:

-- Rust 1.60.0 (it'll probably work with some older versions but this is what I tested on)
+- Rust 1.60.0 (it'll probably work fine with some older versions but this is what I tested on)
 - Yew 0.19.3
 - Tailwind 3.0.18